mrperkett/example-ncbi-questionnaire/README.md

 An example using the [`questionnaire`](https://github.com/kylebebak/questionnaire) module to collect gene symbols (and organisms) from the user (via command line) and then using NCBI's [eutils](https://www.ncbi.nlm.nih.gov/books/NBK25497/) to convert them to gene IDs.
+This example is a little contrived, but can be used as a starting point for more practical usage.

 More examples of how to use `questionnaire` can be found on the GitHub page under `examples`.

 # Installing
 Set up a virtual environment and install requirments.